XStructuring/dita13.lc.extra-interactions/README.md

 1. Checkout this repository in ```{DITA_OT2.x_PATH}/plugins/dita13.lc.extra-interactions```
 2. From ```{DITA_OT2.x_PATH}``` run ```ant -f integrator.xml```

+## Important to know
+The dita lce extention/spezialisation is only done for the follwoing to topic types:
+- learningAssessment
+- learningContent
+If using other topic type no lce changes will appear.
+One of them is the integration of mathML and SVG.
+Both are missing in the original version of all learning topic types.

 ## Global information

 The dita13.lc.extra-interactions has been developed from XStructuring with support of Fonto XML and ThiemeMeulenhoff